Flag Football Rules

 - Players may dive to catch the ball but cannot dive or jump while running.

 - Defensive players cannot block or obstruct running lanes intentionally.
+A player’s right of place comes before another player’s right of way.

 - Minor incidental contact is permitted, but safety comes first.